 Cost of Attendance (JD)

-The cost of attendance represents the average amount believed to be adequate to cover the tuition, fees, books, and living expense of the student for the nine month academic year.
+The cost of attendance represents the average amount believed to be adequate to cover the tuition, fees, books, and living expenses of the student for the nine month academic year.

 This figure also represents the maximum total financial aid package (all loans and scholarship combined) a law student can expect to receive per year.

 Your actual expenses may differ from those listed here.
-In come cases you may have lower expenses in one category which can compensate for higher expenses in another category.
+In some cases you may have lower expenses in one category which can compensate for higher expenses in another category.